wendahere/GoGetter/Journal.md

 ![](https://raw.githubusercontent.com/wendahere/GoGetter/master/Images/Allen's%20images/Week%2021/Masking.jpg)

+Allen also changed the screw used for the coil support extensions from M4x10 socket head screws to M4x10 countersunk screws.

 Wen Da Managed to get the Pi to connect to enterprise wifi using this link: https://raspberrypi.stackexchange.com/questions/60492/how-do-i-connect-to-wifi-when-it-is-grayed-out

 ### Tuesday 02/02/2021